Some revision seen for Italy austerity package

 UniCredit analyst Chiara Corsa said a revision of the solidarity contribution appeared possible but overall the package looked like holding up, with any loss of income from scrapping the levy likely to be made up elsewhere.

-"An alternative option, together with the taxation on wealth, would be an increase in VAT - while chances that the broad consolidation effort might be watered down seem to be low," she wrote in a research note.
-(Editing by Rosalind Russell)
+"An alternative option, together with the taxation on wealth, would be an increase in VAT - while chances that the broad consolidation effort might be watered down seem to be low," she wrote in a research note. ($1=.7099 Euro)